 Today we have a new player in the working world – a digital co-worker called technology.
-This technology is the means by which most business communications, transactions, and information is shared, managed, and stored.
-Who can set up the networks, create more security, add more efficiency, develop plans and programs, and troubleshoot the problems to maintain high levels of productivity?
+This technology is the means by which most business communications, transactions and information are shared, managed and stored.
+Who can set up the networks, create more security, add more efficiency, develop plans and programs and troubleshoot the problems to maintain high levels of productivity?
 The MIS (Management Information Systems) graduate of Northwood University!

 MIS majors are needed in nearly every industry.
 Here are a few positions held by our graduates:

 - Chief Information Officer

 - Information Technology Analyst

 - Information Technology Consultant

 - Manufacturing System Analyst